sourcepole/backup-pg/README.md

 Authorship
 ----------

-`dump_postgres_dbs` started it's life as http://forritan.blogspot.ch/2012/10/postgresql-backup-script.html,
+`dump_postgres_dbs` started its life as http://forritan.blogspot.ch/2012/10/postgresql-backup-script.html,
 was later improved by Pirmin Kalberer and then by Tomáš Pospíšek